This may be for you if

 How we begin

 We begin by building a therapeutic relationship that feels steady enough to work in.
-That relationship matters.
+That relationship is part of what makes the work possible.

-Early on, therapy is usually about understanding what is happening, noticing what destabilises you, identifying what helps, and building a shared direction.
+Early on, therapy is usually about understanding what is happening: what brings you here, what helps, what destabilises you, and what may need to change.

-• keep the process collaborative, with attention to pacing, consent, and honest feedback.
+The process stays collaborative, with attention to pacing, consent, and honest feedback.

 What to expect in sessions